 Making money can be the incentive you need to stay healthy and earn cash in the process.

 Table of Contents

-Get Paid to Exercise: 9 Apps That Pay You to Workout
+Top Apps That Will Pay You to Workout

-To start, you create a bet against yourself to reach a weight loss goal.
-The amount you bet is up to you and is the only cost you incur unless you choose one of their challenges.
+To get started, you create a bet that you’ll reach a weight loss goal.
+The amount you bet is up to you, but you will lose this money if you lose the bet.

 You can compete in as many as ten challenges at once.
 The contests can be individual or with a team.